Global-Shelter-Cluster/sheltercluster.org/docroot/sites/all/modules/custom/cluster_contact_/README.txt

+This directory is temporary because it will be recreated as a feature.
 This module provides the contact content type, an entity used to store contact data about people that have important roles for a group.